oeh77/grepper_contributor_coin_contract/README.md

 # Grepper Contributor Coin (GRPC)
-The purpose of GRPC is to provide a tangible reward as an incentive for developers to contribute answers, feedback, engagement and content to the community.
+The purpose of GRPC is to provide a tangible reward as an incentive for developers to contribute answers, feedback, engagement and content to the Grepper community.
  “Grepper Contributor Coin (GRPC)” is a social token built on the Solana blockchain.

 ## How GRPC Is Distributed